okkyibrohim/getreddit/README.md

 # GetReddit
-A simple Python library to collect and filters Reddit data (submissions or comments) for re-training language model needs.
+A simple Python library to collect and filters Reddit data (submissions or comments) without Reddit API Access Token for re-training language model needs.
 ## About this repository
 Training or re-training language model for domain adaption sometimes needs a huge raw dataset.
 Reddit (https://www.reddit.com/) is one of the best places to collect dataset for domain adaption of the language model since there are various topic discussed there which is collected in one place called a "Subreddit".
-Pushshift (https://github.com/pushshift/api) are providing a great API to collect Reddit datasets based on your need but it is limited to a maximum of 500 submissions/comments per hit.
+Pushshift (https://github.com/pushshift/api) are providing a great API to collect Reddit datasets based on your need but it is limited to a maximum of 1000 submissions/comments per hit.
 To get more data, they provide a link to download full submissions (https://files.pushshift.io/reddit/submissions/) or comments (https://files.pushshift.io/reddit/comments/) from each month.
 This Python library is created to make us easily download, filter, and split to sentence the Reddit submissions/comments provided by Pushshift.
 ## Main use
 In this Python library, we provide 3 different `mode` that you can use: <br />
 1. `download`: This `mode` type is used to download and filter the Reddit submissions/comments data from a particular month in one run.